mykelalvis/FATESRD/Other/fate-system-toolkit-SRD.md

 [[Fate Core]] talks a little bit about this concept, explaining that what was previously known as “invoking for effect” is just a fancy compel.
 That's true, but maybe that's not all it means to invoke for effect.

-When you invoke for effect, you're spending a [[fate point]]—or a free invocation—to create a specifically defined mechanical effect, something other than what a typical aspect is capable of.
+When you invoke for effect, you're spending a [[fate point]]—or a [[free invocation]]—to create a specifically defined mechanical effect, something other than what a typical aspect is capable of.
 When you create an aspect, look at it and decide whether or not it needs a special effect attached to it.
 Maybe your earth mage can invoke One with the Earth to avoid falling down or being moved against his will, or maybe your psychic detective can invoke Mental Eavesdropper to read someone's surface thoughts.

 Mechanically, an aspect effect should be worth the [[fate point]] you're spending—the equivalent to two [[shift]]s' worth of potency, just like any other effect of invoking an aspect.
 Aspect effects should do something, like in the examples above, rather than provide a static bonus.
 A regular aspect invocation already provides a bonus, so you don't need a special effect that does that, too.
 An aspect effect is a bit like having an extra rules-exception stunt that you always have to pay for, both in terms of what the effect can accomplish and the amount of complexity it adds to your character.